cmaneu/serverless-masterclass/README.md

 ## Why Serverless ?

-- Want to learn more about [Talk ](https://www.dotconferences.com/2019/12/asim-hussain-javascript-saves-the-world) and [Learn some principles of Sustainable Software](https://docs.microsoft.com/learn/modules/sustainable-software-engineering-overview/?WT.mc_id=startup-11040-chmaneu) online.
+- Want to learn more about serverless and sustainability?
+[Watch Asim Talk about Serverless, Javascript and Sustainability](https://www.dotconferences.com/2019/12/asim-hussain-javascript-saves-the-world) and [Learn some principles of Sustainable Software](https://docs.microsoft.com/learn/modules/sustainable-software-engineering-overview/?WT.mc_id=startup-11040-chmaneu).

 ## Azure Functions: The elephant in the room